mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 second to last concave button, while someone who has a hard time making thick strokes should try the third button, the S shape.

-Underneath the curve widget there's two more options:
+Underneath the curve widget there are two more options:

 Share Curves across all settings
     This is for the list of sensors.
 Toggling this will make all the